aielte-research/MedSegPretrainImageNet/README.md

-# ImageNet pretraining for medical image segmentation
-## Enhancing efficiency via transferability metrics
+# Enhancing pretraining efficiency for medical image segmentation via transferability metrics

-This repository contains the code and all the results related to the paper “ImageNet pretraining for medical image segmentation: Enhancing efficiency via transferability metrics”.
+This repository contains the code and all the results related to the paper “Enhancing pretraining efficiency for medical image segmentation via transferability metrics”.

 ## Reproducibility